What we know about the tourist sub that disappeared on an expedition to the Titanic wreck

 OceanGate said recently on its website and on social media that its expedition to the shipwreck was "underway," describing the seven-night trip as a "chance to step outside of everyday life and discover something truly extraordinary."
 In addition to one ongoing expedition, the company had planned two others for the summer of next year, according to the site.

+Because of the sub's oxygen capacity, it can only be fully submerged for a portion of the weeklong voyage.
+The sub has emergency oxygen and a 96-hour sustainment capability if there's an emergency aboard, Mauger said.

-In a statement, OceanGate confirmed the missing submarine is theirs and that a rescue operation had been launched to find and recover it.
+In a statement Monday after news broke of the missing sub, OceanGate confirmed the missing submersible is theirs and that a rescue operation had been launched to find and recover it.
 The company said it was "exploring and mobilizing all options to bring the crew back safely."
-The company did not specify how many people were inside the sub.

 "For some time, we have been unable to establish communications with one of our submersible exploration vehicles which is currently visiting the wreck site of the Titanic," said Andrew Von Kerens, a spokesperson for OceanGate.
 "We pray for the safe return of the crew and passengers, and we will provide updates as they are available."